Seq # 362120100

 The correct identification of the only previous find in 1964 at OV is doubtful because the specimen in question can no longer be traced and may be based on an incorrect determination, confusion can happen with some Apotomis species.

 The first verifiable observation dates from 2019 in LX.
-Nowadays a very rare and local species in the southern part of LX and the Famenne region in NA.
+At present (2024) it is a very rare and local species in the southern part of LX and the Famenne region in NA.

 Given the difficulty in finding the mines and also that the adults are sparingly attracted to light, the species is probably more widely distributed than we have previously assumed, although the occupancy of the species, even where there is a lot of mistletoe present, the species is very local and sparsely distributed.